 As I push and badger, I realise they have no interest in any of this.
 I’m becoming as annoying as the flabby jokster back at Loch Loyne and I re-join Giristroula back in the van.

-We re-join Loch Ness and, having looped round the bottom of the loch, and are now on the up road, on the eastern side.
+We reunite with Loch Ness and, having looped round the bottom of the loch, find ourselves travelling on the ‘up’ road, on the eastern side now.
 We pull over to inspect the waters more closely.

 We sit on a jetty and watch the slightly rippling waves of the loch lap over rocks, submerge them, and then watch as the rocks writhe back into sight again.

 Nothing more sinister comes out of the oily black-looking water.

-The Falls of Foyers, just off the loch, entails a fairly steep climb down – lowering ourselves into the bowl of thick green nature to see the waters and the – fairly anaemic really – stream of a waterfall rolling down over the rock cliffs.
+The Falls of Foyers, just off the loch, entails a fairly steep climb down – lowering ourselves into the bowl of thick green nature to see the waters and the – fairly anaemic really – stream of a waterfall trickly down over the rock cliffs.

-It’s a difficult climb up again too, so it appears, as we pass a young boy pulling at the arm of his grandmother – the old woman sat down resolutely on the cut steps.
+It’s a difficult climb up again too, so it appears, as we pass a young boy pulling at the arm of his grandmother – the old woman sitting down resolutely on the cut steps.

 “I can’t,” she’s wheezes at the imploring boy.
 “I’m fucked.”

 We carry on heading up the east side of Loch Ness, and eventually reach Inverness once again – the tranquil gyratory of the loch completed.

-We don’t want to continuing the way we’re pointing now – north – which would take us back onto the Black Isle we’d passed the day before – as with the Isle of Purbeck or the St Ives Island hundreds of miles to the south, not really an Isle.
-The Black Isle is actually peninsular – but anyway, it certainly sounds like something out of Tolkein.
+We don’t want to continuing the way we’re pointing now – north – which would take us back onto the Black Isle we’d passed the day before – as with the Isle of Purbeck or the St Ives Island hundreds of miles to the south, not really an isle.
+The Black Isle is actually peninsular – certainly sounds like something out of Tolkein anyway.
 As many places in this part of the world seem to.